New: Republic of the Congo Holidays

 Away we go!

-Attraction Tickets group, Olly, Jake, and Lwanga
+Attraction Tickets group including, Olly, Jake, and Lwanga

-The first thing we did when we arrived in Livingstone – before we had even checked in to our hotels - was head to the Play it Forward offices to meet the staff who do all the important work on the ground: from Lwanga, the Zambian director of Play it Forward to Selina and Starford, the all important football coaches, and Mercy, Livingstone’s first female bus driver and an icon to the girls she drives around.
+The first thing we did when we arrived in Livingstone – before we had even checked in to our hotels - was head to the Play it Forward offices to meet the staff who do all the important work on the ground: from Lwanga, the Zambian director of Play it Forward to Selina and Starford, the all-important football coaches, and Mercy, Livingstone’s first female bus driver and an icon to the girls she drives around.

-Play it Forward staff at the office
+Play it Forward staff at the office Zambia by Anna Campbell

 Play it Forward staff at the office with volunteer group (including me!)